JakeNeves/JakeNeves/README.md

 I'm a canuck who enjoys programming, pixel art, etc.

-I am the creator of the Terraria Eternal mod as well as other things that you might see on here or out across the net sometimes...
+Creator of the Terraria Eternal Mod and other things you see here or out across the net sometimes...